solipsirai/crypto-correlation-bot/README.md

-# 📈 Crypto Correlation & Statistical Arbitrage Bot
+# 📈 Crypto Correlation Bot

 ## 🚀 Vision & Purpose
 This project is an AI-assisted Quantitative Trading Bot designed to filter out the "noise" in the cryptocurrency market and detect genuine statistical arbitrage opportunities.